gvwilson/thirdbit/src/fiction/madica/index.md

 through the window again, blowing Frankenprincess out of her chair.

 The two girls fell to the floor in a heap.
-The little saucer tilted forward again, took aim, tilted back to fire once more---
+The little saucer tilted forward again, took aim, tilted back to fire once more—

----and the black cat landed on it with a *thump!* The saucer tipped wildly from side to side, trying to shake it off, but the cat swayed back and forth.
+—and the black cat landed on it with a *thump!* The saucer tipped wildly from side to side, trying to shake it off, but the cat swayed back and forth.
 Once, twice, a third time: it hooked the saucer's edge with its paws and flipped it over, leaping off in the same motion.

-*Zzzooorrrnnng---clank! clank! crash!* A moment later a very dented saucer wobbled up past Madica's window and flew away.
+*Zzzooorrrnnng—clank! clank! crash!* A moment later a very dented saucer wobbled up past Madica's window and flew away.

 "Maaadicaaa!
 What are you doing up there?"